-GENERAL FEE.
-All students are charged \$10 per quarter for gymnasium, health service, library, lyceum, and registration.

-ASSOCIATED STUDENTS FEE.
-All students are automatically members of the Associated Students of Walla Walla College and are charged a fee of \$6 per quarter.
-This fee covers the cost of The Collegian, Mountain Ash, Student Association Center, and Association dues.
+GENERAL FEES: All students registered for six quarter hours or more are charged \$10 per quarter for gymnasium, health service, library, lyceum, and registration.
+These students are also automatically members of the Associated Students of Walla Walla College and are charged a fee of \$6 per quarter.
+This fee covers the cost of the COLLEGIAN, MOUNTAIN ASH, Student Association Center, and Association dues.